Alex Verdugo Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 3.96 team ERA ranks eighth across all MLB pitching staffs.
+- The Orioles have a 3.93 team ERA that ranks seventh across all league pitching staffs.

-- The Orioles give up the seventh-fewest home runs in baseball (176 total, 1.1 per game).
+- Orioles pitchers combine to allow the seventh-fewest home runs in baseball (177 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.